hipe/tmx/fields/doc/issues/012-normal-normalization.md

-one category of costs associated with this approach is along the axis of expressiveness/clarity/ease-of-use: it's maybe self- evident that for most use cases it's more practical to be able to model a association as simply "being" required rather than to ask the author to stop and think how to write a normalization function that expresses and asserts requiredness.
+one category of costs associated with this approach is along the axis of expressiveness/clarity/ease-of-use: it's maybe self- evident that for most use cases it's more practical to be able to model an association as simply "being" required rather than to ask the author to stop and think how to write a normalization function that expresses and asserts requiredness.